 The main obstruction to transform the healthcare system is the system

-The digital and empowered consumers who want convenience and actively manage their own health are often cited as one of the main drivers of transformation indeed.
+The so-called digital and empowered consumers who want convenience and actively manage their own health are often cited as one of the main drivers of transformation indeed.
 What is the main force that slows down or even obstructs change in healthcare according to you?

 Leonard Witkamp: The healthcare system is the most obstructing factor in the sense that the system wants to keep the system.
 The big promoter, on the other hand, is the individual.
 If I talk to you as an individual, you completely agree with me but once we start talking and thinking in terms of the system the resistance and doubt start.